 Occasionally there may be instances where we will require you to provide additional personal information, some of which may be sensitive (for instance for accessibility, lost property, feedback/complaints).
 We will always tell you why we are collecting your information and how we will use it.

 We reserve the right to access and disclose personal data to comply with all applicable laws and lawful government requests or requests by the police investigating suspected illegal activities, to operate our systems properly or to protect the rights, safety or property of Boomtown, website users or others.
 This includes any mandatory obligation to provide personal data of attendees to the event , where requested by the Government Track and Trace Initiative as a response to the Covid 19 Pandemic.

 As part of the registration process for our e-newsletters we collect personal information.
 We use that information to tell you our latest news, information on ticket and event updates, videos and photos.
 We also use it to update you on information that you have asked us to tell you about.
 We don't rent or trade email lists with other organisations and businesses.

-We use a third-party email newsletter provider, YMLP , to deliver our newsletters.
+We use a third-party email newsletter provider, Campaign Monitor , to deliver our newsletters.
 We gather statistics around email opening and click throughs using industry standard technologies to help us monitor and improve our e-newsletter.
 For more information, please see here.
 You can unsubscribe to general mailings at any time of the day or night by clicking the link at the bottom of the email.

 We only hold your personal data on our systems for as long as is necessary for the relevant purpose.
 If you want us to remove your details from your subscriptions (providing you do not have any bookings, any other contractual agreements or there is a legal basis for not doing so) then you can email us at email@example.com any time to request this.
 Please put ‘Personal Data’ in the subject heading.